szemod/DockerMonitor-DockerVersion/README.md

 3. **SSH Setup:**
    - DockerMonitor will be available at [http://localhost:5434/](http://localhost:5434/).
    - On the first launch, you will be directed to the SSH setup page.
+   - Multiple hosts can be added, which can easily be selected later in the login window.

 5. **Configure SSH Settings:**
+   - The last used Docker/SSH host is selected by default, but you can change it by selecting a different host on the login page.
    - The setup page will prompt you for your SSH Host, SSH Username, and SSH Password.
    - Save the settings to configure the connection to your Docker host.
    - After a successful setup, you will be redirected to the login page.